ash/raku-course/essentials/functions/function-parameters/index.md

 Hello, Karl!
 ```

+%%tipblock

+## Parameter or argument

+These terms are often used interchangeably.
+They both refer to ‘the same thing’, but look at it from different perspectives.

+* A parameter is what the function expects.
+* An argument is what you pass to it.

+In the above example, `$name` is the function’s parameter, while `'Alla'` and `'Karl'` are its arguments.

+%%/tipblock

 ## More parameters

 A function can take more than a single parameter.
-In this case, just list all of them comma-separated:
+In this case, list all of them comma-separated:

 ```raku
 sub add($x, $y) {